Wisdom Amey

-Wisdom Amey (born 11 August 2005) is an Italian professional footballer who plays as a centre-back for club Pianese on loan from Bologna.
+Wisdom Amey (born 11 August 2005) is an Italian professional footballer who plays as a centre-back for club Frosinone, on loan from Bologna.

-Career
+Early life

+Amey was born in Bassano del Grappa, Veneto, Italy to a Togolese father and a Nigerian mother.

+Club career

 Amey is a youth product of Bassano Virtus and Vicenza Virtus, before moving to the youth academy of Bologna in 2019.
 He made his professional debut with Bologna in a 2–0 Serie A loss to Genoa on 12 May 2021, coming on as a late substitute in the 89th minute.
 At the age of 15 years and 274 days, Amey became the youngest debutant in Serie A history, a record then beaten by Francesco Camarda in 2023.

 On 15 July 2025, Amey joined Pianese in Serie C on loan.

+On 7 July 2026, Amey moved on a new loan to Frosinone in Serie A.

 International career

-Amey was born in Italy in 2005 to a Togolese father and Nigerian mother, being, thus, eligible for all of these 3 countries' national football teams.
-On 17 March 2023 he accepted the call from Togo Under-23 but was not able to debut due to an injury.
+He is eligible to represent Togo, through his father, Nigeria, through his mother, and Italy by birth.
+On 17 March 2023, Amey accepted a call-up from the Togo under-23 team but did not make his debut because of injury.

-On 5 October 2023, after obtaining Italian citizenship on his 18th birthday, Amey accepted a call-up from the Italian U-19 team.
+On 5 October 2023, after obtaining Italian citizenship on his 18th birthday, Amey accepted a call-up from the Italy under-19 team.
+In August 2025, he was called up by Italy under-20 coach Carmine Nunziata for a couple of friendly matches against England and Germany.